PEM-Humboldt/biomodelos-sdm/postprocessing/README.md

 ## How to Run

-You can obtain the results of these code by following these steps:
+You can obtain the results of these codes by following these steps:

 1. Open the R folder.
 2. Open the file corresponding to the code you wish to run.